savitaashture/article/opensource/getting_started_with_tekton.md

-# Getting started with Tekton
+# Getting started with Tekton1111
 Tekton is a Kubernetes-native open source framework for creating continuous integration and delivery (CI/CD) systems.
 It also helps to do end-to-end(build, test, deploy) application development across multiple cloud providers or on-premises systems by abstracting away the underlying implementation details.
 # Introduction to Tekton
 [Tekton](https://github.com/tektoncd/pipeline), originally known as [Knative Build](https://github.com/knative/build) but spun-off as its own open source project with its own [governance organization](https://cd.foundation/), a [Linux Foundation](https://www.linuxfoundation.org/projects/) project.
 Tekton attempts to fill the void of an in-cluster container image build and deployment workflow — that is continuous integration (CI) and continuous delivery (CD).
 It consists of Tekton Pipelines, which provides the building blocks, and of supporting components, such as Tekton CLI, Triggers, Catalog, that make Tekton a complete ecosystem.